 The annual NAPABA Convention brings together Asian Pacific American attorneys, judges, legal scholars, officials and law students from around the country.
 More than 2,000 people attended this year’s event in Washington, D.C., including Willamette students Melissa Cohen JD’18, Megan Oshiro JD’18, Noelle Chan JD’20, Alex Dooley JD’20 and Megan Irinaga JD’20.
 The students heard presentations on legal topics affecting the Asian Pacific American legal community, networked with other attendees and represented Willamette Law at the NAPABA pre-law conference for prospective students.

-The student version of NAPABA, the National Asian Pacific American Law Association (NAPALSA), named Oshiro and Cohen the Students of the Year for their commitment and service to Asian Pacific American individuals in the legal profession.
+The student version of NAPABA, the National Asian Pacific American Law Student Association (NAPALSA), named Oshiro and Cohen the Students of the Year for their commitment and service to Asian Pacific American individuals in the legal profession.
 Oshiro has been involved with the Asian Pacific American Law Student Association (APALSA) at Willamette since her 1L year and served as the group’s president in her 2L year.
 She said she was grateful to be nominated and to have won.

 “Willamette’s APALSA chapter is known for its dedication and involvement not only on the national stage, but also in Oregon,” Oshiro said.
 “Members work hard to represent our communities, while also encouraging new members to take leadership positions and to continue supporting our goals of equity and representation.”